spiffe/spiffe/standards/WIT-SVID.md

 The timestamp at which this WIT-SVID is no longer valid.
 The meaning of this claim and the structure of its value is defined by [RFC7519][6].

 The `exp` claim MUST be present and validators MUST reject WIT-SVIDs that do not include this claim and MUST reject WIT-SVIDs when the time indicated by `exp` is in the past.
+Validators MAY allow a small amount of leeway (e.g seconds to at most a couple of minutes) when comparing the expiry time to the current time to account for clock skew.

 This claim is the primary control of the length of time for which a WIT-SVID is valid.
 This specification does not set any hard upper or lower limits on the length of the validity period.